Andrea has a background in astrology, Myers Briggs, and pop culture, with expertise in relationships and dating.

 But her songs can be vindictive as they go into the details of her past relationships.
 Her fans love to hear the tales of celebrity relationships.
 Sometimes the songs are relatable and other times the songs are pure catharsis.

 Her fans love her single "All Too Well", a track that's most likely about her relationship with Jake Gyllenhaal.
 They dated for about three months in 2010.
 The song doesn't mince its words when it comes to the breakup.
 She doesn't let Gyllenhall off easily.
 In fact, the song was re-released as a 10-minute track in 2021.
 Taylor Swift played it on SNL in what was the longest musical performance of the series.
 Some of her fans loved it.
 Some thought wow, a decade later, and she's still upset about a short relationship that ended with her not getting a scarf back.
 Kind of hard to see how that's mature. . .

 I spent the next week trying to understand "All Too Well," and the obsession people have with it.
-There is no way I would want to be on the receiving end of a Taylor Swift breakup or ex song.
+There is no way I would want to be on the receiving end of a Taylor Swift breakup song, or a song about an ex.
 It's kind of terrifying.
 I would be horrified if one of my exes wrote a song about me.
 I'd probably want to spend my days with a paper bag over my head.

 Sagittarius has the most sneaky fire energy of all the signs.
 They're not Aries who goes out into the battlefield and outrightly slays their opponents.
 They're not Leo who acts like a king and demands that people adore him.
 Sagittarius types are witty, hasty, a little messy, and lovable.
 They dim their fire just right to be charismatic.

 Moral of the story?
 If you have a lot of fire in your natal chart or in a tarot reading, think about it for a moment.
 Are you on a path that's creative or destructive?
 Who might you be hurting with your choices?